Last updated on June 19, 2025

 Goblin Snowman

 You gotta love the creativity these Ice Age goblins put into their Goblin Snowman, and a blocker that shuts down your opponent's best attacker is almost a form of removal.
-Pretty good for having a silly cartoon for art.
+Pretty good for silly art.

 Gorilla Titan